udexon/SAIGON/Enumerated_Turing_Tests.md

 :: Bootstrapping Artificial Intelligence: Grounding and Metaprogramming

+:: Our hypothesis: bottleneck in AGI was due to lack of knowledge in Stack Machine, reverse polish notation, graph theory, graph database (4 areas, discuss in depths).

 :: denotes notes to be deleted from draft later

 :: Add these points to make complete introduction: